Supersymmetric generalization of q-deformed long-range spin chains of Haldane-Shastry type and trigonometric GL(N|M) solution of associative Yang-Baxter equation: Graded spin Ruijsenaars-Macdonald operators

 where the sum is taken over all subsets $I$ of $\{1,\dots,L\}$ of size $k$, and \beq \eq The commutativity of operators (\ref{Dscalar}) holds: \beq \eq Namely, it was shown in \cite{Ruij} that the commutativity is equivalent to a set of relations for the function $\phi$, which can be considered as a set of functional equations.
-For the function (\ref{a0811}) equations turn into identities.
+For the function (\ref{a0811}) these relations become identities.

 Following ideas of \cite{Uglov,Lam2} we introduced in \cite{MZ1} a set of (spin or matrix-valued) difference operators.
 The graded (spin) Ruijsenaars-Macdonald operators are defined in the same way (but with the graded $R$-matrices): \beq $}}}\!\phi(z_j-z_{i_1})\ \phi(z_j-z_{i_2}) \ \cdots\ \phi(z_j-z_{i_k})\right)\times } \\ \ \\ \displaystyle{ \times\left( \overleftarrow{\prod\limits_{j_1=1}^{i_1-1}} \bar{R}_{j_1 i_1} \overleftarrow{\prod\limits^{i_2-1}_{\hbox{ {$ $}}}} \bar{R}_{j_2 i_2} \ \ldots\ \overleftarrow{\prod\limits^{i_k-1}_{\hbox{ {$ $}}}} \bar{R}_{j_k i_k} \right)\times } \\ \ \\ \displaystyle{ \times p_{i_1}\cdot p_{i_2}\cdots p_{i_k}\times\left( \overrightarrow{\prod\limits^{i_k-1}_{\hbox{ {$ $}}}}\bar{R}_{i_k j_k} \overrightarrow{\prod\limits^{i_{k-1}-1}_{\hbox{ {$ $}}}}\bar{R}_{i_{k-1} j_{k-1}} \ \ldots\ \overrightarrow{\prod\limits^{i_{1}-1}_ {j_1=1}} \bar{R}_{i_{1} j_{1}}\right), } \end{array}\eq where $k=1,...,L$, $\bar{R}_{ij}=\bar{R}_{ij}^\hbar(z_i-z_j)$.
-The arrows in (\ref{q10}) mean the ordering in $R$-matrix products.
+The arrows in (\ref{q10}) mean the ordering in the $R$-matrix products.
 For instance, $\overrightarrow{\prod\limits^{L}_ {j=1}} R_{ij}=R_{i,1}R_{i,2}...R_{i,L}$ and $\overleftarrow{\prod\limits^{L}_ {j=1}} R_{ji}=R_{L,i}R_{L-1,i}...R_{1,i}$.
 See \cite{MZ1} for details.